kizu/kizu.ru/src/posts/2013-01-17-restart/index.en.md

     The whole font story is really tough and long.
 You can guess if it would translate into an article someday.

 2. Minimalism.
-I’ve already mentioned it at twitter — it’s very hard to make a minimalistic textual site and not fall into cloning great [iA’s site](http://informationarchitects.net).
+I’ve already mentioned it at the birdsite — it’s very hard to make a minimalistic textual site and not fall into cloning great [iA’s site](http://informationarchitects.net).
 Some of the iterations I did for my site were dangerously close to that one.
 Maybe that’s not that bad after all, but I’ve stopped and tried to find what to do to make my site somehow stand out of similar ones.
 Minimalistic text-only sites are a trend, so it would be nice if my site would be recognisable in some way.
 Of course, it’s not finished, but I hope the shape can be seen.

 3. Visual features.
 I’ll certainly write more posts on that, so only briefly now: look at the gamma and colors.
 I tried to reduce number of plain black and gray colors (and plain white too), using a small tint to everything.
 Also look at the header and footer (on desktop) — I know, it’s not a new effect, but I kinda liked it and wanted to use it there as it perfectly fits into theme.
 And look at the links — the colors, the visited ones and especially look at the small thingy that can be visible on the underline that appears on hover.